TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.14.md

 ---

-For [it is] as [when] a man, going into another country, called his own servants, and delivered unto them his goods.
+"For it is like a man, going into another country, who called his own servants, and entrusted his goods to them.